 To date, this feature of the BOOTP protocol has not necessarily been shown to be useful.
 See Section 3.2 for a discussion.

-5.3 Use of the 'ciaddr' field

-There have been various client interpretations of the 'ciaddr' field for which Section 3.3 should be consulted.
+5.3 Use of the 'ciaddr' field There have been various client interpretations of the 'ciaddr' field for which Section 3.3 should be consulted.
 A BOOTP server SHOULD be prepared to deal with these varying interpretations.
-In general, the client; the contents of the 'ciaddr', 'chaddr', 'htype', and 'hlen' fields, and probably other information (perhaps in the 'file' and respond to a given client.
+In general, the 'ciaddr' field SHOULD NOT be trusted as a sole key in identifying a client; the contents of the 'ciaddr', 'chaddr', 'htype', and 'hlen' fields, and probably other information (perhaps in the 'file' and 'vend' fields) SHOULD all be considered together in deciding how to respond to a given client.
 BOOTP servers SHOULD preserve the contents of the 'ciaddr' field in BOOTREPLY messages; the contents of 'ciaddr' in a BOOTREPLY message SHOULD exactly match the contents of 'ciaddr' in the corresponding BOOTREQUEST message.
+DISCUSSION: